 Herne Bay High School offers a co-educational 6th Form in which to study.
 We also offer:

 On joining Herne Bay High 6th Form you will be allocated a 6th Form Mentor who will support you on your journey.
 Studying at 6th Form is a significant step up from GCSE and you will be encouraged to take greater responsibility for your own organisation, focus and studies.
-Your key to success is to use your time wisely, become an independent learner and have a positive attitude.
+Your key to success is to use your time wisely, become an independent learner and have a positive attitude as well as working hard.
 In order to apply to HBHS Sixth Form, students must complete a formal online application via the Kent Choices website.

 Our entry requirements are detailed in full on the Kent Choices website:

-Students entering Year 12 are expected to study their subjects for the duration of the two years.
-In addition, all students follow a PSHEE programme.
+Students entering Year 12 are expected to study three subjects for the duration of the two years.
+In addition, all students follow a PSHEE programme and undertake work experience.
+Please note at 6th Form on a Tuesday and Thursday our day for some subjects finishes at 4pm.

-If you are not eligible to apply for the Level 3 courses, you may wish to apply to join the Level 2 Course - (Work Related Learning Programme, which encompasses resits for GCSE English/Maths, Asdan Cope, Travel Btec Award, ECDL and Personal Development).
-Students normally require a minimum of 5 GCSEs at 9-2, including Maths, English Language at Grade 3.
+If you are not eligible to apply for the Level 3 courses, you may wish to apply to join the Level 2 pathways in Dance, Football or Rugby along with GCSE English/Mathematics resits as required.
+Students normally require a minimum of 5 GCSEs at 9-2, including Mathematics, English Language at Grade 3.
 Following completion of this course, students normally progress onto a vocational route.

-All applicants will be asked to attend a course advice meeting in March.
-Please note, a letter will be posted home with the date and time of your course advice meeting just before February half term.
+All applicants will be asked to attend a course advice meeting in early March 2023.
+Please note, information will be sent home with the date and time of your course advice meeting just before February half term.
 Your subject options will then be discussed with you at this time.

 If you live outside the Kent Area, you will need to register on the Kent Choices website to be able to submit an application.
 Please follow the 'Before You Apply' instructions on the following website to obtain this information: